-Contact the Safeguarding Officer as soon as possible and if she is unavailable contact the Dean (unless the allegation concerns the Dean, in which case the Diocesan Safeguarding Officer should be contacted).
+Contact the Chapter Safeguarding Representative or Safeguarding Officer as soon as possible and if they are unavailable contact the Dean (unless the allegation concerns the Dean, in which case the Diocesan Safeguarding Adviser should be contacted).
 Do not discuss the matter with anyone else.